This article is also available on Medium.

 int a;, then it’s actually equivalent to

 private int a;.
 Unity does not show private variables in the inspector, but it shows the public variables.
 To see those variables, simply click on the game object that has the script you want attached on it and go to the script in the inspector panel.
-There will be some fields you can fill or drag things on to create links.
+There will be some fields you can fill or drag things to to create links.

 To create the UI button prefab, the process is similar to what we did in the previous tutorial, except that we first create a new UI button from the Game Object > UI > Button menu in the top bar.
 Also, we should create a “UI” subfolder in the “Resources/Prefabs” directory to create this new prefab in.